-Buying a house with a ground lease (erfpacht)
+The consequences of buying a house with groung lease (erfpacht)

 Have you been seeing houses with a leasehold (erfpacht), but not sure what its implications are?